Retro-Devils/Pokitto-Retropie/README.md

 Why is the screen small?

 - The emulator has a built in resolution.
-Lower Retropie settings to make biggeron your screen lol.
+Lower Retropie pokitto resolution (press a while loading game).
+This will make it bigger on your screen lol.

 # Where do I get games?